wiebow/fighting-computers/content/Projects/Commodore 128/Commodore 128 assembly - Part 1.md

 ![[Screenshot from 2018-03-21 20-44-31.png]]
 *Looks complicated?
 Read on!*

+>[!Note]
-All the code and resource files in this post are available on my GitHub page, because it's fun to share.
+>All the code and resource files in this post are available on my GitHub page, because it's fun to share.

 I want to delve more into the Commodore 128.
 It's such a nice system.
 Some of the new and advanced features are not easy to program though.
 So I decided to create a system, a framework if you will, of re-usable parts once I had figured out the basics.